justintoth/market-profiteer/README.md

 ## TODO's

+- Force redirect to www. so we don't run into local storage sharing issue
 - Handle expired auth tokens
+- Be able to add a short position (AKA sell short and then cover by buying)
 - Summary > Add additional metrics (e.g. profit/loss today / this month / this year?)
 - Trade History > Support paging as user scrolls